osi1880vr/prompt_quill/README.md

 If you are a power prompt engineer you might not need this.

-It is manly usefully for users that are poor prompt engineers like myself.
+It is manly useful for users that are poor prompt engineers like myself.

-It helps create beautifully prompts based on simple input like "sail to italy"
+It helps create beautiful prompts based on simple input like "sail to italy"

 Here you find just the code to run the UI or to insert data into your instance of the vector store.